willdurand-edu/cookie-playground/README.md

 ### Tracker

 The tracker is responsible for serving a single-pixel image along with a cookie, and, of course, persisting as much client data as possible.
+It automatically assigns an identifier when not found, and aggregates all data by identifier.
+When looking at the dashboard, you will only get your own information, but it would be easy to build a better view to see all information available.

 The tracker also offers a simple JavaScript file that is used to build a request to fetch the single-pixel image from the websites using the service.